The Crochet Crowd

 Gauging is the act of measuring a square patch on a project to determine the stitch and row counts.

 Typically, the gauge general rule is a 4" square.
-If a designer has changed the gauge swatch, they will usually indicate what the size is.
-Major publishers such as Yarnspirations always post their gauges on their products and patterns they make.
+If a designer has changed the gauge swatch, they will usually indicate the size.
+Major publishers such as Yarnspirations always post their gauges on their products and patterns.

 This gauge will determine if you are too tight, too loose or just right.